ositaka/soul-healing-decapcms/data/page/home.md

         link: one-on-one
         image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
       - title: Group
-        text: His small group sessions offer the opportunity to connect with others who share your experiences and goals.
+        text: Our small group sessions offer the opportunity to connect with others who share your experiences and goals.
 These sessions provide a supportive and nurturing environment for healing and growth.
-He limit the size of our groups to ensure that each individual receives the attention and support they need.
-Has a minimum of 4 persons.
+We limit the size of our groups to ensure that each individual receives the attention and support they need.
         link: groups-circles
         image: /images/roos_no_prompt_06ac507b-993d-4edc-9ce8-592f6b32c12e.png
   - type: text_only